 At any reexamination the SDHC may request documents that support submitted financial statements such as manifests, appointment books, cash books, or bank statements.
+If a family member has been self-employed less than three (3) months, the SDHC will accept the family member's certified estimate of income and schedule an interim reexamination in three (3)

-If a family member has been self-employed less than three (3) months, the SDHC will accept the family member's certified estimate of income and schedule an interim reexamination in three (3) months.
-If the family member has been self-employed for three (3) to twelve (12) months, the SDHC will require the family to provide documentation of income and expenses for this period and use that information to project income.
+(3) to twelve (12) months, the SDHC will require the family to provide documentation of income and expenses for this period and use that information to project income.